Faye Morton: Storylines

 Following a fight with Joseph, Faye disappears to South Africa.
 Joseph and consultant Linden Cullen travel there to find her, and discover that Faye has a young son, Archie, who has Lowe syndrome.
 He has been kidnapped by his father, Faye's first husband Lucas, and Joseph is forced to operate on him to save his life.
 Faye and Joseph go on to become engaged, and marry at his family home.
-Archie is later admitted to hospital when he accidentally swallows a whistle and he undergoes an operation to remove it and he is seemingly recovering in ICU however when nurse Lauren Minster mistakingly administers him the wrong drug Potassium, he dies.
-Faye is arrested for his murder when post-mortem results prove inconclusive, and is suspended from work.
+Archie is later admitted to hospital when he accidentally swallows a whistle and he undergoes an operation to remove it and he is seemingly recovering in ICU however when nurse Lauren Minster mistakenly administers him the wrong drug Potassium, he dies.
+Faye is arrested for his murder when postmortem results prove inconclusive, and is suspended from work.
 She is acquitted when Lauren confesses, and fights with the nurse, who attempts suicide.
 Faye is able to make her peace with Lauren, but is unable to fully forgive her.
 In the aftermath of Archie's death, Faye and Joseph grow apart, and she develops romantic feelings for Linden.

 Faye and Joseph separate, and she and Linden begin a relationship.
 Faye discovers that she is pregnant with Joseph's baby, but Linden promises to support her and they become briefly engaged.
 Increasingly concerned that Faye may be a pathological liar, Linden terminates their engagement.
 Faye is later attacked by a heroin-addicted patient, and when Linden attempts to defend her, he is hit in the head with a glass bottle and dies.
 Faye suffers a breakdown in the aftermath of Linden's death, and is admitted to a psychiatric unit.
 She self-harms, and refuses to leave the unit when she goes into labour, until Jac assures her that Joseph does not intend to take their child away from her.
 Faye delivers a boy by Caesarean.
 She initially fails to bond with him, but when Joseph puts their divorce proceedings on hold, she makes an effort and names him Harry, after Joseph's deceased younger brother.
 Despite Joseph's opposition, she insists on returning to the psychiatric unit.

 Faye left her job on 28 December 2010 and went to live in France, leaving her son, Harry, in the care of Joseph.
 She returned on 3 September 2019 (series 21, episode 36, "The Perfect Storm"), as a heart transplant patient.